ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Marco: Isn't it ok as we are doing with the COSE Key in Section 4.2?
 Then it works quite fine in ace-oscoap-joining when considering the particular joining of OSCORE groups.
 -->

-Upon receiving a request from a Client, the KDC MUST check that it is storing a valid access token from that Client for the group identifier assiciated to the endpoint.
+Upon receiving a request from a Client, the KDC MUST check that it is storing a valid access token from that Client for the group identifier associated to the endpoint.
 If that is not the case, i.e. the KDC does not store a valid access token or this is not valid for that Client for the group identifier at hand, the KDC MUST respond to the Client with a 4.01 (Unauthorized) error message.

 ## Interface at the KDC

 The KDC is configured with the following resources.
 Note that the root url-path "ace-group" given here are default names: implementations are not required to use these names, and can define their own instead.
-The Interface Description (if=) Link Target Attribute value ace-group is registered ({{if-ace-group}}) and can be used to describe this inferface.
+The Interface Description (if=) Link Target Attribute value ace-group is registered ({{if-ace-group}}) and can be used to describe this interface.

 * /ace-group : this resource is fixed and indicates that this specification is used.
 Other applications that run on a KDC implementing this specification MUST NOT use this same resource.